 Mark Sims practices in the Business Representation & Transactions Group and works primarily in the federal income tax, business planning and healthcare areas.
 Mark's federal tax practice involves individual, corporate, S ...

 Thomas W. (TW) Langevin practices in the Business Representation & Transactions Group where he assists public and private companies in the federal income tax and business planning areas.
-TW's practice involves individual ...
+TW works with clients on a wide variety of ...

 - Securities Law